 Commercial Banks and Financial Companies

-- Allowing business customers to not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans.
-The same has been indicated for mortgage customers.
+- Allowing business and mortgage customers to not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans.

-- £5 billion in funds for small and medium sized UK businesses has also been announced by NatWest.
-This has been backed by the government.
+- £5 billion in funds for small and medium sized UK businesses was announced by NatWest, backed by the government.

 - Barclays and Natwest announced (26th March) that they will NOT be requiring a personal guarantee on Business loans of less than £250k.